 Introducing the JHTP

 The Jackson Hole Technology Partnership (JHTP) is a non-profit, 29 U.S.C.
-501(c)(3), entity, that was founded to identify new technologies relevant to rural populations and accelerate access to those technology on a global scale.
+501(c)(3), entity, that was founded to identify new technologies relevant to rural populations and accelerate access to those technologies on a global scale.
 The JHTP hosts the Wyoming Global Technology Summit and follow up workshops.

 The JHTP solves rural challenges by accelerating technologies that improve biotech and healthcare delivery, energy, information security, mobile banking, agriculture, transportation, communication and clean water and clean air.